AnnMarieW/HelloDash/CONTRIBUTING.md

 ### Images
 The images for this app are not included in the file structure.
-All the images are located in Issue #1 in the HelloDash GitHub repo (If you can't find it, look for closed issues).
+All the images are located in Issue #1 in the HelloDash GitHub repo (If you can't find it, check closed issues).
 This is done to keep the file size smaller so I don't run out of space on my free PythonAnywhere hosting site.
 Also, it seems to  load the images faster from the link than when the are in the assets directory.